-11.2 Investment Management
+11.1 Investment Management

-Empire Life has retained Empire Life Investments Inc. as discretionary portfolio manager and adviser to its segregated funds.
-Empire Life Investments Inc. is responsible for managing the investments of the funds (other than certain fixed income and private placements investments), including all research and financial analysis, investment decisions, the purchase and sale of securities and related brokerage arrangements.
-Empire Life retains the portfolio management of certain fixed income and private placement investments of its segregated funds.
+Empire Life has retained Empire Life Investments Inc. as discretionary investment manager and advisor to its segregated funds.
+Empire Life Investments Inc. is responsible for managing the investments of the funds, including all research and financial analysis, investment decisions, the purchase and sale of securities and related brokerage arrangements.
 In providing these services Empire Life Investments Inc. will follow the investment guidelines, objectives, standards and strategies as established by the Investment Committee of the Board of Directors of Empire Life.